wanily9299/learngit/README.md

 # learngit
-creating a new branch is quick;
+creating a new branch is quick and simmmmm;
 creating a new branch is quick and simplie;